To Miss Him Like Friday

 My recovery was not a singular moment of breakthrough but six years of painstaking reconstruction.
 Six years in which I learned that trauma literally rewires your brain, but that brains are remarkably capable of being rewired again.
 Six years of understanding that survivor's guilt is just love with nowhere to go and that carrying someone's memory doesn't require carrying their death as punishment.

-I'm twenty-four now, standing at the threshold of adult life with no degree and limited work experience, but with something more valuable than what society deems success – the bone deep knowledge that I can survive.
+I'm twenty-four now, standing at the threshold of adult life with no degree and no career, but with something more valuable than what society deems success – the bone deep knowledge that I can survive.
 That love, even love that ends in suicide, is worth the devastating risk and that being someone's reason for living is not a burden but a profound privilege, even when it comes wrapped in the possibility of ultimate loss.

 Window Reflections